Welcome

 Revision Tip

-When reviewing an epitome of title, use a checklist: good root, unbroken chain, execution, stamping, property description, encumbrances, and land charges searches.
+When reviewing an epitome of title, use a checklist: good root, unbroken chain, execution, stamping, property description, encumbrances, land charges searches, and compulsory registration triggers.
+Conduct a SIM search to confirm registration status and any cautions against first registration.

 Key Point Checklist